 And rather than straightforward news headlines, why not allow employees to personalize their newsfeeds?
 That way, they will be presented with a tailored digest of team and company news, reflecting their needs and interests.

 Furthermore, there are endless ways to present news with the intranet’s multi-media capabilities.
-You can use videos, infographics, colorful photos, and images to bring news stories to life.
+You can use videos, make infographics, colorful photos, and images to bring news stories to life.
 Even better, allow workers to like, share and comment on newsfeeds.
 And incorporate an organization calendar so employees don’t forget a critical deadline or miss important events.

 One thing’s for sure.
 Intranet newsfeeds offer a more engaging employee experience than old-school newsletters and all-staff emails.